gaslight/angular2-data-example/README.md

-# angular2-jspm-starter
+# angular2-data-example

-This is yet another starter repo for an angular2 project using jspm and typescript.
+This is a version of the angular2 Heroes tutorial that uses angular2-data.

 ## Prerequisites